 Each year on Anzac Day, New Zealanders (and Australians) mark the anniversary of the Gallipoli landings of 25 April 1915.
 On that day, thousands of young men, far from their homes, stormed the beaches on the Gallipoli Peninsula in what is now Turkey.

 For eight long months, New Zealand troops, alongside those from Australia, Great Britain and Ireland, France, India, and Newfoundland battled harsh conditions and Ottoman forces desperately fighting to protect their homeland.

-By the time the campaign ended, over 120,000 men had died: more than 80,000 Turkish soldiers and 44,000 British and French soldiers, including over 8500 Australians.
-Among the dead were 2721 young New Zealanders, about a fifth of those who had landed on the peninsula.
+By the time the campaign ended, more than 120,000 men had died: at least 87,000 Ottoman soldiers and 44,000 Allied soldiers, including more than 8700 Australians.
+Among the dead were 2779 New Zealanders, about a fifth of all those who had landed on the peninsula.

-In the history of the Great War, the Gallipoli campaign made no large mark.
-The number of dead, although horrific, pales in comparison with the number that died in France and Belgium during the war.
-But for New Zealand, along with Australia and Turkey, the Gallipoli campaign played an important part in fostering a sense of national identity.
+In the wider story of the First World War, the Gallipoli campaign made no large mark.
+The number of dead, although horrific, pales in comparison with the death toll in France and Belgium during the war.
+However, for New Zealand, along with Australia and Turkey, the Gallipoli campaign is often claimed to have played an important part in fostering a sense of national identity.